TrueBlocks/trueblocks-core/docs/content/chifra/chaindata.md

 Flags:
-  -a, --articulate   articulate the retrieved data if ABIs can be found -o, --cache        write the results of the query into the cache -x, --fmt string   export format, one of [none|json*|txt|csv] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+  -a, --articulate   articulate the retrieved data if ABIs can be found -x, --fmt string   export format, one of [none|json*|txt|csv] -v, --verbose      enable verbose (increase detail with --log_level) -h, --help         display this help screen
+  -o, --cache        force the results of the query into the cache

 Notes:
   - The transactions list may be one or more transaction hashes, blockNumber.transactionID pairs, or a blockHash.transactionID pairs.